Hugh Waggett

 Stress testing varies in meaning across different sectors.
 In essence, it is an assessment of a project or organisation to understand the impact of volatility and, in some cases, extreme risk events.

 Mining companies and their investors face unique risks and uncertainties not commonly experienced by other sectors.
 As well as being highly exposed to commodity prices and the economic cycle, mines are often located in remote areas with limited access for equipment and material extraction.
+Stress test models can be rapidly adjusted to account for these risks in order to estimate financial impacts.

 The benefits of performing stress testing for mining organisations can include: